How do you know if you need new windows or doors?

 Check the Window Frames.

-Tap the frame with a flat-blade screwdriver to test the softness of the wood.
+If you have wood windows: Tap the frame with a flat-blade screwdriver to test the softness of the wood.
 If the end of the screwdriver can be pushed easily into the wood, it’s usually a sign of decay and full-frame replacement windows may be an option to consider.
-Note: To avoid damage to the frame, make sure to use a flat-blade screwdriver or other blunt tool.
+Note: To avoid damage to the frame, make sure to use a flat-blade screwdriver or other blunt tools.

 Frost and Ice Buildup